Bell Bay, Tasmania

 Bell Bay is an industrial centre and port located on the eastern shore of the Tamar River, in northern Tasmania, Australia.
 It lies just south of George Town.
 In the year ended June 2021, 3.6 million tonnes of exports and imports passed through Bell Bay.

 History

 Bell Bay Post Office opened on 18 September 1951 and closed in 1973.

 Industry

-Bell Bay has an aluminium smelter operated by Rio Tinto (previously by Comalco), and the Tasmanian Electro Metallurgical Company manganese alloy smelter operated by South32 (previously by BHP).
 The Bell Bay Power Station was decommissioned in 2009, replaced by the Tamar Valley Power Station built next door.

+Bell Bay aluminium smelter started operating in 1955.
+As of June 2025 it is operated by Rio Tinto (previously by Comalco).